ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 The 5 latest updates are listed below.
 For a full changelog, see: https://github.com/ThinkInvis/RoR2-TinkersSatchel/blob/master/changelog.md

+**1.13.0** *The Skillful Update, Part Engineer*

+- ADDED SKILL VARIANTS:
+	- Engineer: Smart Flak, Chaff, Speed Dispenser!
+- Bulwark Drone now uses the same Taunt debuff added by Chaff (will now apply a damage debuff vs non-Taunters and allow attacking any Taunter).
+- Updated an older language token name format on Silver Compass (all instances of "TINKSATCH" --> "TKSAT").
+- Fixed Percussive Maintenance not working if used by multiplayer clients.
+- Fixed some Mostly-Tame Mimic NREs during object creation/destruction.

 **1.12.3**

 - Fixed Unstable Klein Bottle pull-mode force being *much* higher than intended.